-/iolations of Proposition 206 - The Fair Wages and Healthy Families Act 25 What recourse does an employee have against an employer that is not paying minimum wage or earned paid sick time?
-25 Who can file an administrative complaint?
-25 When must an administrative complaint be filed?
-26 Who can file a lawsuit to enforce The Fair Wages and Healthy Families Act and when must it be fil ed?26 Can an employer retaliate against an employee for asking questions about not being paid minimu m wage or for asserting any rights under the Fair Wages and Healthy Families Act?
-26 What can an employee do if an employer retaliates against the employee for asserting a right una ler the The Fair Wages and Healthy Families Act?
-26 What remedies are available to an employee for violations of Arizona's minimum wage and earne d paid sick time laws?
-26 Will the Labor Department of the Industrial Commission of Arizona keep an employer's payroll rec ords confidential?
-27 Can an employee's identity be kept confidential after an administrative complaint is filed with the Labor Department of the Industrial Commission?
-27 What happens if an employer violates The Fair Wages and Healthy Families Act's recordkeeping, p osting, or other requirements?
-27
+Can an employer retaliate against an employee for asking questions about not being paid minimum wage or for asserting any rights under the Fair Wages and Healthy Families Act?
+38 What is an "adverse action" within the meaning of the Fair Wages and Healthy Families Act?
+38 What can an employee do if an employer retaliates against the employee for asserting a right under the Fair Wages and Healthy Families Act?3 38 What remedies are available to an employee for violations of Arizona's minimum wage and earned paid sick time laws?
+38 Will the Labor Department of the Industrial Commission keep an employer's payroll records confidential?3 Can an employee's identity be kept confidential after an administrative complaint is filed with the Labor Department of the Industrial Commission?
+What happens if an employer violates the Fair Wages and Healthy Families Act's recordkeeping, posting, or other requirements?
+39